dtl184/liberox-evals/README.md

 * the original task instruction
 * the exact simulator predicate that failed
 * simulator-derived information about the failure
-* evenly sampled frames from the rollout video
+* evenly sampled frames from the rollout video (by default the VLM receives 8 frames to requests small, if a model with good native video support is used we could probably send the whole video).

 Instead, it is asked to determine: